Army Group Rupprecht of Bavaria: History

 At the start of the Battle of the Somme (July 1916), the German 2nd Army had grown to such an extent, that a decision was made to split it into two armies.
 The 1st Army was recreated on 19 July 1916 from the right (northern) wing of the 2nd Army.
 The new commander of the reduced 2nd Army, Max von Gallwitz, was also installed as commander of Army Group Gallwitz (Heeresgruppe Gallwitz) to co-ordinate the actions of both armies on the Somme.

 On 28 August 1916, two extra armies (6th and 7th) were added to the Army Group, which was renamed Army Group Rupprecht of Bavaria, after its new commander Rupprecht, Crown Prince of Bavaria.
 The Army Group remained in place until the end of the war.

+On 28 August 1916, Hermann von Kuhl was appointed as chief of staff of the army group.